PharmEasy Blog

 8. Water

-Although it may seem water is the answer to most things, chugging some water actually prevents your body from retaining water.
-A big glass of water may help reduce some of your period-related bloating.
-If you’re not a fan of drinking water by itself, try eating water-based foods such as lettuce, celery, cucumbers, watermelon, or berries.
-Hydrating with warm or hot liquids is another option that can also help soothe your cramps.
+Although it may seem water is the answer to most things, chugging some water prevents your body from retaining water.
+Some of your period-related bloating might be reduced by consuming a glass full of water.
+Consuming some water during periods might also help in reducing bleeding and the severity of the pain14.
+If you are not a fan of drinking water by itself, try eating water-based foods such as lettuce, celery, cucumbers, watermelon, or berries.
+You can soothe your cramps by keeping your body hydrated with warm or hot liquids.

 9. Salmon

 Salmon and other cold-water fish are rich in fatty acids known as omega-3s.
-Omega-3s help to reduce inflammation, which makes them good for general pain relief – including the pain of menstrual cramps, according to one small trial.
+Omega-3s supplements also help to reduce inflammation, which makes them good for general pain relief, including the pain of menstrual cramps, according to one small trial15

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)